skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 <A picture showing the message Unofficial firmware detected>

-**Please note that if you get an Unofficial Firmware Detected message on your Skywallet then immediately disconnect the device and contact the Skycoin support at**
+**Please note that if you get an Unofficial Firmware Detected message on your Skywallet then immediately disconnect the device and contact the Skycoin support.**

+You can use the following Link: [store.skycoin.net/pages/support](store.skycoin.net/pages/support)

+Alternatively, you can detail your concerns and sent an email to **support@skycoin.zendesk.com**